mpolinowski/caloric-burn/README.md

 ## create-react-app

 At the top-level directory of the project we'll create our client app.
-We want the React app to be in a folder called client, so we'll just use that name in the create-react-app command:
+We want the React app to be in a folder called client, so we'll just use that name in the create-react-app command  (if you are working inside a clone of this repository, please make sure to remove the already existing /client folder first!
+Don't delete it completely - you will need some of the files later on):

 ```
 create-react-app client